aleasimulator/AleaNG/README.md

 ## Job Scheduling Simulator for Batch Systems

 This tool emulates the behavior of classical batch scheduling system such as PBS or Slurm resource managers.
-It allows you to simulate and visualize the behavior of computing clusters.
+It allows you to simulate and visualize the behavior of computing clusters and/or supercomputers (over 1 million CPU cores).

 ### Main Features